Skip to content

 Top tier$27.50/mo ($328/yr, Gold)N/A

-School plan$14.99-24.99/teacher/mo$550/yr for 10 licenses
+School plan$14.99-$24.99/teacher/mo$550/yr for 10 licenses

 Kahoot used to be more open.
 Before 2019, the free tier had no player cap.
 Then came a $1.7 billion buyout by Goldman Sachs, General Atlantic, and KIRKBI (the Lego family’s investment arm).
 Kahoot went private in January 2024.
 The free tier got tighter.
+The same pattern played out earlier (and faster) with QuizUp under Glu Mobile, sold for $7.5M before Electronic Arts shut it down in 2021.

+The “Kahoot tax.”
 That 10-player limit is the single biggest reason Blooket grew so fast.
-Teachers on r/Teachers call it the “Kahoot tax.”
+Teachers on r/Teachers call it the Kahoot tax.
 You either pay or you switch.

-A first-year teacher with 30 students and a tight budget has two choices: pay Kahoot $121/year for Bronze, or use Blooket for free.
+Think about it this way.
+A first-year teacher with 30 students and a tight budget has two real options: pay Kahoot $121 a year for Bronze, or use Blooket for free.
 Blooket wins that decision every time.

-For Teachers: Classroom Management
+For Teachers: Classroom Management (and Q2 Standards-Tagging)

 KahootBlooket